christianalfoni/flux-react-store/README.md

 ## React Store

-Part of the FLUX architecture, the store will register a callback on the dispatcher and emit events on changes to the store.
+Part of [react-flux](https://github.com/christianalfoni/react-flux), the store will register a callback on the dispatcher and emit events on changes to the store.
 Read more about FLUX and the stores over at [Facebook Flux](http://facebook.github.io/flux/).

 Download from **dist**: [ReactStore.min.js](https://rawgithub.com/christianalfoni/react-flux-store/master/dist/ReactStore.min.js) or install from npm with `npm install react-flux-store`.

 ### Scope
-- Has a **create** method that takes a dispatcher.
+- Has a **create** method that takes a name, a dispatcher and a store definition.
 It registers the store to the dispatcher that calls a **dispatch** method on your store, which receives the payload and the **waitFor** function
-- The **create** method also takes a second argument.
-Object passed will be merged with the store allowing you to create your own dispatch and other props and methods
 - Inherits from **EventEmitter** so that React JS views can listen to events
 - Instance of store has a **flush** method that will emit an 'update' event